PrestaShop/docs/src/content/1.7/modules/sell/techvalidation-checklist.md

 #### Empty & generated files are removed

 As they have no consequences in the module execution, empty files can be removed before submission.
-Generated files such as log files, PDFs etc. should be removed as well, as they:
+Generated files such as log files, invoice or other documents in PDFs etc. should be removed as well, as they:

 * increase the weight of your submissions,
 * add a risk of overwritten files when deployed on a shop,